mkdocstrings/python/docs/customization.md

 See the general *mkdocstrings* documentation to learn how to override them: https://mkdocstrings.github.io/theming/#templates.

-In preparation for Jinja2 blocks, which will improve customization, each one of these templates extends in fact a base version in `theme/_base`.
+In preparation for Jinja2 blocks, which will improve customization, each one of these templates extends a base version in `theme/_base`.
 Example:

 ```html+jinja title="theme/docstring/admonition.html"
 {% extends "_base/docstring/admonition.html" %}